Jaemani/wakeup_app/README.md

 ---

 ## 📈 Model Selection Process

+We initially experimented with EfficientDet-lite and OpenCV-based CNN pipelines, but discarded them due to memory overhead and lack of TFLite compatibility on mobile.
+After several iterations, YOLOv5n proved to be the best balance between speed and accuracy for our real-time use case.

 Over 140k eye images were filtered, cleaned, and augmented to curate a **~9,200 image dataset**.
 > Initially, the model output confidence hovered around 40% due to noise in the eye images.